Structs

 Unnamed structs are not limited to local scope.
 They can also be declared globally and accessed across functions (if marked public).

-pub const CONFIG = struct {
+const config = struct {

 host = "127.0.0.1",